pheelwell/pheelwell-garden/src/site/notes/Promises of Victory/Worldbuilding/Faction Overview.md

 ![Pasted image 20230409210637.png|center](/img/user/resources/Pictures/Pasted%20image%2020230409210637.png)
 > [!quote] Quote
 > "In the name of justice and honor, we stand against the darkness and defend the innocent.
 Our actions define us, and our unwavering faith guides us.
-We are the shield that guards the Basin." - High Paladin Erathenar
+We are the shield that guards [[Promises of Victory/Worldbuilding/Regions/The Basin\|the Basin]]." - High Paladin Erathenar

 The League of Arathor is a coalition of humans, elves, and dwarves united in their fight against evil forces such as the Defilers.
 Led by High Paladin Erathenar from Trollbans Hold, they have earned respect throughout Lichtachte and beyond for their bravery, righteousness, and devotion to protecting life.

 Comprised primarily of paladins and archers, along with some dwarven warriors, members of the League follow a strict code known as the Codex.
-This code dictates that they must defend life at all costs while upholding justice across the Basin.
+This code dictates that they must defend life at all costs while upholding justice across [[Promises of Victory/Worldbuilding/Regions/The Basin\|the Basin]].
 Because of their fierce dedication to these principles, they often come into conflict with factions like General Malachi's Defilers.

 While some may view the League as overly zealous or rigid in their beliefs, there is no denying their effectiveness in combatting dark forces.
 They are well-trained and disciplined fighters who have endured countless battles against undead foes and other evil creatures.